g0pinath/k8s-secops-reports/README.md

 # Usage

-## Option 1: Setup Git Workflows that runs on a schedule and reports.
+## Option 1: Setup Git Action Workflows that runs on a schedule and reports.

 ### List of workflows and their description.